trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 Intelligence should be measured by level of ability times amount of goals.

 Artificial Intelligence is still narrow.
-One AI can do one thing really well, but many different things not so much or at all.
+One AI can do one thing  well, but many different things not so much or at all.
 They are relatively unintelligent.
 Human intelligence on the other hand is incredibly broad.
 So broad it's universal.

 Memory, Learning and computation are substrate independent.
 Informational patterns are more important than their low level implementation.